Japan: A Beginner's Guide to Sumo Wrestling Rules

 SEE THE VIDEOS!

 After graduating with a degree in journalism in 2000, Lucy Corne has been nursing a stubborn case of itchy feet.
-Using freelance writing and EFL teaching as a means to get around, she has suffered with diarrhea and fallen off horses in countless countries.
+Using freelance writing and EFL teaching as a means to get around, she has suffered from diarrhea and fallen off horses in countless countries.
 She has written three guidebooks on Spain and South Africa and currently lives in rural South Korea, where she teaches English to teenage boys and lives a life of semi-celebrity as one of four non-Koreans in town.
 Visit her website.

 Latest posts by GoNomad (see all)